tomhoffer/genetic-algos/Readme.md

 wandb login
 ```

-Paste API key: 176934bed1de8111de5e84f15e528787d4fae76d

 # Run the code
 Here are the basic make commands.
 For more supported make commands, refer to `Makefile`.
+Installing Docker and docker-compose is a prerequisite.

-`make run-test` to run all unit tests
+`make run-test` to run all tests in a docker container
+`make run-test-local` to run all tests locally
-`make run-tradingbot` to run the tradingbot
+`make run-tradingbot` to run the tradingbot in a docker container